 Understanding Your Baby

 There are different opinions on this.
 The Chinese believe that a woman must not bathe until at least 12 days after she has given birth, whereas some people extend this period to an entire month.
-For hygienic purposes, however, it is advised that you should just quickly rinse your body so that you are clean enough to handle your newborn baby without transmitting any infection.
+For hygienic purposes, however, it is advised that you should just quickly rinse your body with the traditional bathing herbs so that you are clean enough to handle your new born baby without transmitting any infection.

-Exercising vigorously is to be avoided for at least 2 months after a normal delivery, and for at least 4 months after a C-section.
+Exercising during confinement vigorously is to be avoided for at least 2 months after a normal delivery, and for at least 4 months after a C-section.

 Despite all the guidelines and restrictions, the purpose of the confinement period is to regain your health and bond with your baby.
 Enjoy this period of rest and relaxation while you make your way to full recovery.
 An even better idea is to engage a confinement lady in Singapore to accompany you through this journey.
 It gives you not only an extra pair of hands but also invaluable advice that will help you regain back to health.